 - a.
-The existing use is no longer considered suitable or viable for continued employment use after an appropriate period of active marketing to be agreed with the local planning authority; and - b.
+The existing use is no longer considered suitable for continued employment use after an extended period of active marketing; and - b.
 The proposed use would not have a detrimental impact on adjacent uses and occupiers.

-- 5.34 Within the neighbourhood plan area there are also a number of important sources of local employment, these range from the larger Churchlands Industrial Estate through to smaller, individual businesses.
+- 5.33 Within the neighbourhood plan area there are also a number of important sources of local employment, these range from the larger Churchlands Industrial Estate through to smaller, individual businesses.
 The neighbourhood plan will seek to protect these sources of employment.
 In doing this, the mix of land uses in the neighbourhood plan area will be retained.
-This will ensure that the parish does not just become a dormitory area of housing, but remains an area with a reasonable balance of land uses and its own sources of local employment. - 5.35 It has been suggested that a "Harbury Business Network" be set up so that local business people can get together at breakfast or lunch meetings to exchange ideas and not feel that they are working in isolation.
+This will ensure that the parish does not just become a dormitory area of housing, but remains an area with a reasonable balance of land uses and its own sources of local employment. - 5.34 It has been suggested that a "Harbury Business Network" be set up so that local business people can get together at breakfast or lunch meetings to exchange ideas and not feel that they are working in isolation.
 The one thing that home-workers say they miss is socialising with work colleagues.
 This is a non-land use planning action that the Parish Council will support.